crails-framework/api-reference/documents/Crails/Renderer.md

 Interface and helpers for Renderers.
-A Renderer is an object used to attempt to try and templates in a given [mimetype format](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types).
+A Renderer is an object used to attempt to try and render templates matching a given [mimetype format](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types).